-Even Christi, who has what might be called a 'theoretical' attachment to vegetables, says, "Our family spinach casserole recipe should come with its own paramedic."
+When my friend Christi heard about my 2007 collection of Thanksgiving vegetable recipes, she offered her grandmother's recipe for a traditional spinach casserole.
+Sure!
+But reading the ingredient list of cottage cheese, cheese and eggs – and only ten ounces of spinach – I was fully prepared to not like it.
+Even Christi, who has what might be called a "theoretical" attachment to vegetables, says, "Our family spinach casserole recipe should come with its own paramedic."
 Or a heart defribrillator.

-But friends trust friends and she made made me promise to try it 'just once' without modification.
-Thank you, Christi, for saving me from myself - this is a winner!
+But friends trust friends and Christi made me promise to try her family's recipe "just once" without modification.
+Thank you, Christi, for saving me from myself – this is a winner!

 SPINACH CASSEROLE